boldflight/BibleConverter/test_EPUB/output/1kings.md

 [14] and took off after the prophet, whom he found sitting under an oak tree.
 He asked him, “Are you the prophet from Judah?”
 He answered, “Yes, I am.”
 [15] He then said to him, “Come home with me and eat something.”
 [16] But he replied, “I can’t go back with you.
 I am not allowed to eat food or to drink water with you in this place.
-[17] For an order came to me in the **Lord’**s message, ‘Eat no food.
+[17] For an order came to me in the **Lord**'s message, ‘Eat no food.
 Drink no water there.
 And do not return by the way you came.’”
 [18] Then the old prophet said, “I too am a prophet like you.
 And an angel has told me in a message from the **Lord**, ‘Bring him back with you to your house so he can eat food and drink water.’”
 But he had lied to him.
 [19] So the prophet went back with him.
 He ate food in his house and he drank water.

-[20] While they were sitting at the table, the **Lord’**s message came to the old prophet who had brought him back.
+[20] While they were sitting at the table, the **Lord**'s message came to the old prophet who had brought him back.
 [21] So he cried out to the prophet who had come from Judah, “This is what the **Lord** has said, ‘You have rebelled against the **Lord**’s instruction and have not obeyed the command the **Lord** your God gave you.
 [22] You went back.
 You ate food.
 And you drank water in the place of which he had said to you, “Eat no food.
 Drink no water.”
 Therefore your corpse will not be buried in your ancestral tomb.’”